unrealwork/atsd-use-cases/workshop/lets-encrypt.md

   Connection OK
 ```

-If the certificate were untrusted, we would see the following error:
+If the certificate were untrusted, we would see this error:

 ```txt
 Exception in thread "main" javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No name matching www.uber.com found